Miller Homes: History

 During the Great Recession, volumes fell substantially due to the poor economic conditions.
 In September 2010, Miller Homes recorded a pre-tax loss of £27 million, some of which was attributed to the costly debts it was carrying.
 In April 2011, shortly after rival firm McInerney Holdings' entry into administration, Miller Homes secured a management contract valued at £100 million relating to ten sites previously owned by the failed company.
 Later that same year, the firm launched a partnership with the City of Edinburgh Council to speedily deliver affordable housing.

 In July 2014, the company sold its construction division to Galliford Try.
 That same year, Miller Homes abandoned a planned floatation on the London Stock Exchange which it had intended to raise about £140m in exchange for a 40 per cent stake in the company.
 Despite this, the firm's management team continued to express interest in a potential floatation in the following years.
 During September 2015, Miller Homes announced revenues of £229.7 million over last six month trading period, a 32 per cent year-on-year increase.

 In August 2017, Miller Homes was purchased by the European private investment firm Bridgepoint Group via a deal valued at £655 million.
 During the previous year, it had sold 2,380 homes and reported an operating profit of £103 million, a 31 per cent year-on-year increase.
 In May 2021, as part of the firm's wider expansion plans to deliver 5,000 homes per year, Miller Homes purchased Wallace Land Investments to add 41 sites and 17,500 plots to its strategic land bank.

 During April 2022, the company was acquired by the American asset management firm Apollo Global Management in exchange for roughly £1.3 billion.
 One year later, it was announced that a £160 million profit had been recorded, a year-on-year rise of 10 per cent.

 In December 2024, Miller agreed a deal to buy housebuilder St Modwen Homes (part of the Blackstone-owned St. Modwen Properties group) in a deal worth around £215 million, subject to regulatory approval in early 2025.
 Acquiring the £371m-turnover housebuilder would give Miller a presence in southwest England, and take Miller towards its target of building 6,000 homes a year.

+In September 2026, Japanese construction firm Daiwa House acquired a 30% stake in Miller Homes from Apollo, which retains control of the business.
+Miller planned to increase completions to 7,000 homes a year.